 Innovative and robust research will be needed to enable the NGFS and its members to deliver this ambitious goal.
 To support this, the ClimateWorks Sustainable Finance Program developed a new platform capable of enabling grantmakers to support the agenda of the NGFS.
 The result is INSPIRE: an independent research network purpose-built to commission scholarship and insights from best-in-class scholars and analysts in all parts of the world on key research questions linked to the NGFS work program.
 INSPIRE has been designated a global research stakeholder of the NGFS, and commissions new research with input and exchange from the NGFS’s Secretariat, its three workstreams, and its members.
 INSPIRE also seeks to communicate the results widely and convene researchers, policymakers and practitioners.
 INSPIRE is hosted by ClimateWorks and the Grantham Research Institute at the London School of Economics, and commissions research guided by an Advisory Committee with domain expertise and close interface with the NGFS’s three workstreams.
 INSPIRE was established by ClimateWorks together with support from the Children’s Investment Fund Foundation.

-INSPIRE issued its first call for proposals in March, 2019.
+In 2019, INSPIRE issued two comprehensive calls for proposals responding to the broad range of research topics identified by the NGFS work streams.
 A description of awarded research projects can be found here.

 Details on the submission process and other frequently asked questions can be found here.